nedbat/coveragepy/doc/index.rst

 can show which parts of your product code are being exercised by tests, and which are not.

-The latest version is 3.3, released 24 Februrary 2010.
+The latest version is 3.3.1, released 6 March 2010.
 It is supported on Python 2.3 through 3.1.